-The party will for the first time face the people shorn of its moral shield, Mandela, who, as US President Barack Obama observed, now "belongs to the ages".
+The party will for the first time face the people shorn of its moral shield, Mandela, who, as American president Barack Obama observed, now "belongs to the ages".

 Without its father's protection, the ANC will be subjected to internal and external scrutiny on a scale unprecedented since Mandela made his walk to freedom from life imprisonment on February 11, 1990.

 The current picture is not pretty.
-South Africa under President Jacob Zuma is facing crises on multiple fronts - Zuma's personal corruption; the spread of graft to the head of state's top ANC colleagues in government; threats to press freedom and to the judiciary; massive unemployment, including a staggering 70% rate among men under 35; erosion of education and health systems; and a blazing and dangerous conflict in the wake of last year's Marikana massacre, in which 34 striking miners were gunned down and killed by police.
+South Africa under President Jacob Zuma is facing crises on multiple fronts - Zuma's personal corruption; the spread of graft to the head of state's top ANC colleagues in government; threats to press freedom and to the judiciary; massive unemployment, including a staggering 70 per cent rate among men under 35; erosion of education and health systems; and a blazing and dangerous conflict in the wake of last year's Marikana Massacre, in which 34 striking platinum miners were gunned down and killed by police.

 In a response that has caused huge anger among miners and widespread shock elsewhere, the ANC government reacted to the Marikana killings by, improbably, charging the miners - who were battling for wage and living condition improvements - with the murder of their colleagues.